UK Innovator Visa

 You will be granted leave for an initial term of three years, you may extend your visa for a further term.
 There is no cap on the number of times you can extend your visa providing you continue to meet the individual requirements of the endorsing body and the visa.

-If you have successfully extended your visa in the same category, 5 years you may apply for settlement, there are other requirements under the settlement route that you would be required to meet.
+If you have successfully extended your visa in the same category, after 5 years, you may apply for settlement, there are other requirements under the settlement route that you will be required to meet.

 You may be able to apply for settlement under the three year route if you can demonstrate that your business has exceeded the UKVI growth targets.
 For more detail about this option please contact our Business Immigration Team.